Metaer-dev/easy_install/README.md

 # EASY INSTALL [中文](README-ZH.md)

-The Easy Install script should get you going with a Frappe/ERPNext setup with minimal manual intervention and effort.
+The Easy Install script should get you going with a Frappe setup with minimal manual intervention and effort.

-This script uses Docker with the Frappe/ERPNext Docker Repository and can be used for both Development setup and Production setup.
+This script uses Docker with the [Frappe Docker Repository](https://github.com/frappe/frappe_docker) and can be used for both Development setup and Production setup.

 #### Setup